 How does stress impact sleep?

 Holding onto stress, and the emotions that accompany it causes a cascade of hormones and neurotransmitters that keep you from sleeping well, and further disrupt your metabolism.
-It can lead some into adrenal fatigue.
+Unresolved stress can lead to adrenal fatigue.

 While you work out the details on how you’ll handle the stress, the following supplements have been shown to help reduce feelings of anxiety, calm your mind, and/or support more restful sleep.
 The more quality hours you get, the more resilient you become to the stressors you face.